Interpretable Deep Learning Methods for Multiview Learning: Simulation Experiments

 \subsubsection{Competing Methods and Results}

-We compare the proposed method with and without the use of network information.
-We compare the proposed method with Fused CCA \citep{safo2018integrative}, and SVM on the stacked data.
+We explore the proposed method with and without the use of network information.
+In addition to competitors in the nonlinear simulations, we further compare the proposed method with Fused CCA \citep{safo2018integrative}.
 Fused CCA is a sparse canonical correlation analysis method that uses variable-variable information to guide the estimation of the canonical variates and the selection of variables that contribute most to the association between two views.
 We implemented Fused CCA using the R code accompanying the manuscript.
 We followed Fused CCA with SVM for classification.
 We implemented the proposed method on the training data with and without the network information, selected the top ranked variables (21 variables for Scale-free network, 49 variables for Lattice network, and 33 for Cluster network) for each view, learned a new model with these selected variables, and obtained test errors with the testing data.
 We also compared the top-ranked variables with the true signal variables and the estimated true positive rates (TPR), false positive rates (FPR), and F-score.
-From Table \ref{tab: nonLinearGraph}, the classification performance of our method that does not incorporate prior knowledge is comparable to our method that does, in all settings.
-Like the scenario with no prior information, the misclassification rates for the proposed method (with or without prior information) were lower or competitive, especially for the Scale-free and Lattice networks, when compared to the association-based methods.
-Furthermore, the proposed method was superior to MOMA and SVM on stacked views across all settings and network type, for both classification and variable selection accuracy.
+From \cref{tab: nonLinearGraph}, the classification performance of our method that does not incorporate prior knowledge is comparable to our method that does, in all settings.
+The fused CCA result for Scale-free Setting 2 was based on 19 out of the 20 simulation replicates due to a computational error.
+The fused CCA result for Lattice Setting 2 was not available due to time constraints. \textbf{Like the scenario with no prior information, the misclassification rates for the proposed method (with or without prior information) were lower or competitive, especially for the Scale-free and Lattice networks, when compared to the association-based methods.} Furthermore, the proposed method was superior to MOMA and SVM on stacked views across all settings and network type, for both classification and variable selection accuracy. {For random forest, it can achieve very comparable prediction and feature selection performance with our methods when there are sufficient training data points; however, \textbf{our iDeepViewLearn's performance outperforms random forest when the sample size is limited when considering both classification and variable selection performance. }}